csalzano/heic-support/readme.txt

 * [Added] First public version.
 Adds `.heic` support to WordPress.
 If ImageMagick 7 or above is installed, creates `.webp` copies of `.heic` images uploaded to the Media Library.

 == Upgrade Notice ==

+= 2.1.2 =
+Shows better error output when ImageMagick is installed on the server but conversions cannot be completed.
+Uses a unique file name when creating test images in the uploads folder.
+Changes the tested up to version to 6.4.0.

 = 2.1.1 =
 Adds a screenshot of the plugin settings.
 Fixes a bug in the replace feature that prevented it from working in certain environments.
 Changes the tested up to version to 6.3.2.